Lipid Lowering Therapy and Cardiovascular Risk Reduction

 • Diabetes status

-• TSH level (if there is suggestive features of thyroid condition)
+• TSH level (if there are suggestive features of thyroid condition)

 • Full lipid profile